ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_restore.md

 `--restore-indexes VAL`: Enables/disables import of indexes, 1 (yes) or 0 (no), defaults to 1.
 If set to 0, the import won't either register secondary indexes in the data schema or populate them with data.

+`--restore-acl VAL`: Enables/disables import of ACL and owner, 1 (yes) or 0 (no), defaults to 1.

 `--dry-run`: Matching the data schemas in the database and file system without updating the database, 1 (yes) or 0 (no), defaults to 0.
 When enabled, the system checks that:

 - All tables in the file system are present in the database
 - These items are based on the same schema, both in the file system and in the database

 `--save-partial-result`: Save the partial import result.
 If disabled, an import error results in reverting to the database state before the import.

+`--import-data`: Use ImportData - a more efficient way to upload data.
+ImportData will throw an error if you try to upload data into an existing table that has secondary indexes or is in the process of building them.
+If you need to restore a table with secondary indexes, make sure it's not already present in the scheme.
+By default ImportData is not enabled.

 ### Workload restriction parameters {#limiters}